Workers Comp denied my claim and my health insurance won’t pay medical bills, what do I do?

 - Send a copy of the Denial to your health insurance company.

 - Then call your provider and make sure they send your bills to your health insurance company.
 Note that your medical provider cannot refuse to bill your health insurance company if the workers’ compensation carrier has denied payment.

 If your workers comp claim has been accepted, but just one or two bills aren’t being paid:

-- Call the medical provider and make sure the bill was sent to workers compensation insurance carrier for payment.
+- Call the medical provider and make sure the bill was sent to the workers’ compensation insurance carrier for payment.
 Ask for the date that it was sent.
-If you find that the medical provider did not send the bill to the workers comp company, tell them to send it now.
+If you find that the medical provider did not send the bill to the workers’ compensation company, tell them to send it now.

 - If workers comp has sent a written denial, make sure the provider then sent the bill to your health insurance company for payment.

 - Send your health insurance company a copy of the Denial.
-You will need to get a copy of the workers comp insurance company Denial and send it to your health insurance.
-If you do not have a copy of the Denial, you should be able to get it from the workers compensation insurance company, or from the medical provider, or by calling the Vermont Department of Labor at (802) 828-4000.
+You will need to get a copy of the workers’ compensation insurance company Denial and send it to your health insurance.
+If you do not have a copy of the Denial, you should be able to get it from the workers’ compensation insurance company, or from the medical provider, or by calling the Vermont Department of Labor at (802) 828-4000.